centuryglass/IntraPaint/README.md

 #### Q: Where are the ControlNet options?

-The ControlNet panel only appears if the WebUI backend has a working ControlNet extension installed with API support.
+The ControlNet panel only appears if the WebUI backend has a working ControlNet extension installed with API support, and ControlNet models have been downloaded.

 *If using WebUI Forge*:  The most recent version of the Forge WebUI (as of 8/30/24) does not have a working ControlNet API.
 Use Git to revert to commit `bfee03d8`, or install the [v0.0.17 release](https://github.com/lllyasviel/stable-diffusion-webui-forge/releases/download/previous/webui_forge_cu121_torch21_f0017.7z).

 *If using the Automatic1111 WebUI*: The ControlNet panel only appears after you've installed the sd-webui-controlnet extension.
 Installation instructions and links to required ControlNet model files can be found [here](https://github.com/Mikubill/sd-webui-controlnet).

+*If using ComfyUI*: You shouldn't need to do anything besides downloading ControlNet model files.

+*Getting ControlNet models*:  The Stable Diffusion WebUI ControlNet extension [GitHub wiki](https://github.com/Mikubill/sd-webui-controlnet/wiki/Model-download#official-controlnet-11-models) provides a helpful set of download links.
+If using Stability Matrix, ControlNet models should go in the `Models/ControlNet` folder within the Stability Matrix data folder.
+If you directly installed Stable Diffusion WebUI or Stable Diffusion WebUI Forge, ControlNet models should go in the `models/ControlNet` folder within the WebUI folder.
+If you directly installed ComfyUI, put ControlNet models in ComfyUI's `models/controlnet` folder.

 #### Q: Wasn't there something else here before?